-We build one normalized histogram per video by combining our set of motion and trajectory descriptors.
-For classification purposes we use a linear SVM.
-We perform 10 fold CV on the training set to fine tune our parameters and then perform training and testing on the sequences as mentioned on the dataset homepage [13].
+We perform 10 fold CV on the validation set to fine tune our parameters and then perform training and testing using the standard splits of the sequences as mentioned on the dataset homepage [25].
 As the approach is probabilistic we run the experiments 10 times and report the mean and the standard deviation.